|

 - Tom Sawyer, Rush

-- Paranoid, Black Sabbath
+- Iron Man, Black Sabbath [near tie: Paranoid]

 - The Decline, NoFX [almost 20 minutes long, but worth every second ... fasten your seatbelts!!]